rururu/rete4frames/doc/language.md

 If some condition contains a test the test is a last element of the list.
 The test is a predicate call or a list of tests or a vector of tests.
 The predicate is any Clojure function that returns true or false values, and also nil and not nil values that can be considered as true and false.
-The list of test is interpreted as conjunction of tests.
+The list of tests is interpreted as conjunction of tests.
 The vector of tests is interpreted as disjunction of tests.
-The condition is fulfiled if the pattern is match some fact and the test returns true or not nil value.
+The condition is fulfilled if the pattern is match some fact and the test returns true or not nil value.
 If the test is absent, the pattern matching is sufficient for the condition fulfilment.
 The condition can be preceded with a variable which is used in a right hand side of rule in calls to functions "modify" and "retract".
 A value of the such variable is a fact that have been matched with the pattern.